 Although pupils will be provided with necessary resources to complete homework, we aim to limit the number of resources required, as we are aware that not every home has access to a wide resource library and educational equipment.
 Pupils can arrange access to ICT during the school day with their class teacher, if they wish to do so in order to complete homework.
 Pupils may also request and work towards after school attention sessions where support can be provided to complete such tasks.

-Policy will be reviewed yearly or as and when needed.
+Policy will be reviewed annually.